oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

   * `a` if `a["last_updated"] > b["last_updated"]`

 A OpenEoX Core Comparator MAY choose to make that information also available in other data formats.

+### Conformance Clause 13: OpenEoX Core Sorter

+A program satisfies the "OpenEoX Core Sorter" conformance profile if the program:

+* satisfies the "OpenEoX Core Consumer" conformance profile.
+* provide a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value descending (default).
+* provide a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value ascending.

+A OpenEoX Core Sorter MAY choose to make that information also available in other data formats.

 -------